scmaverick/FECR-php/README.md

 Finally!
 Yes, sorry for all the bs above.
 Here's the quick demo, from this code and on you can probably deduce the rest of the functionality.

 ```
-//Notice I'm assuming this is running behind a web server like Apache but that is not a requirement, copy/paste and modify.

 require_once './FECR_APIHacienda.php';
 require_once './FECR_Classes.php';
 require_once './FECR_Xades.php';